Cost-Benefit Calculator Feasibility Study

 Annual Buy-In Survey Results

-To build on the positive input and participation that the Rights-of-Way Habitat Working Group (ROWHWG) received from its 2019 online survey and the Fall 2019 workshop, the effort to continue gauging institutional buy-in for habitat conservation practices on energy and transportation rights-of-way has been continued through a survey launched in November 2020.
+To build on the positive input and participation that the Rights-of-Way Habitat Working Group (ROWHWG) received from its 2019 online survey and the Fall 2019 workshop, the effort to continue gauging institutional buy-in for habitat conservation practices on energy and transportation rights-of-way has been continued through a survey launched in 2019, 2020, 2021, and 2022.

-The preliminary results in this document allow us to examine year-to-year trends as well as identify emerging needs and opportunities.
+The results of all three years have been analyzed in this document and allow us to examine year-to-year trends as well as identify emerging needs and opportunities.

 This work is supported by the USDA National Institute of Food and Agriculture, Crop Protection and Pest Management Program through the North Central IPM Center (2018-70006-28883).